-SATA 6Gb/s is the current standard for an HDD/SSD interface.
-These ports are the data interconnect for the motherboard.
-Your HDD/SSD interface still requires a separate data cable and a power connection from your power supply.
+SATA3/6G is the current standard for HDD/SSD/Optical interface.
+These cables are the data interconnect for the motherboard.
+Your HDD/SSD/Optical interface will still require a separate power connection from your power supply.

-Intel® SATA ports on the platform natively support full AHCI and RAID functions.
+Intel[®] SATA ports on the platform natively support full AHCI and RAID functions.
 AHCI is enabled by default, but the controller can be put into RAID mode in the BIOS.
-RAID is supported for levels 0, 1, 5, and 10 through the Intel® controller, and all ports retain full AHCI functionality in RAID mode.
+RAID is supported for levels 0, 1, 5, and 10 through the Intel[®] controller (Ports 2, 3, 4, 5), and all ports retain full AHCI functionality in RAID mode.